Interactive Cosmology Visualization Using the Hubble UltraDeep Field Data in the Classroom: Theoretical Formalism

 As discussed in detail by \citet{Wright2006}, there are a number of different methods for calculating distances in cosmology.
 For our purposes, the most meaningful of these is the comoving radial distance, $D_R$, representing the spatial separation of an object and an observer with zero peculiar velocity at a common cosmic time.
 This distance takes into account the expansion of the Universe, and so is more useful when dealing with distances on very large scales (and thus very large look-back times), as is the case with most galaxies in the HUDF.
 Henceforth, we shall adopt the convention of referring to the comoving radial distance from Earth to a galaxy as $D_R$ in Gpc\footnote{\ \ 1 Gpc = 10$^9$ pc, and 1 pc = 3.26 lightyear.}, and the comoving coordinate distance between two arbitrary points in the coordinate system as $r_{ij}$.

+As we begin to define different cosmological distances, we wish to note that there are many different distance definitions and naming conventions in cosmology which ultimately come down to three distances.
+For discussions and examples of the variety used in the literature see, for example, \citet{Kristian1966}, \citet{Weinberg1972}, \citet{Peebles1993}, \citet{Longair1995}, \citet{Hogg1999},, \citet{Ellis2007}, \citet{Etherington2007}, and \citet{Ellis2009}.
+We adopt the names comoving radial distance ($D_R$), angular size distance ($D_A$), and luminosity distance ($D_L$), with $D_A$ and $D_L$ being related by the ''distance duality relation."
+Regardless of terminology or convenient approximations (i.e. \eqn{D}), we carefully use the correct distance formalism ``under the hood" to produce the visualization in \AHaH .

-We also wish to calculate the angular sizes of objects as they would be observed from redshifts other than zero.
+Returning to the development of the tool, we also wish to calculate the angular sizes of objects as they would be observed from redshifts other than zero.
 To do so, we need a formula for the angular size distance, $D_A$.
-That is, the distance which satisfies the equation $d\!=\!\theta D_A$ for an object with transverse linear diameter $d$ subtending an angle $\theta$ in the field of view at any redshift in any relativistic cosmology.
+That is, the distance which satisfies the equation $d\!\approx\!\theta D_A$ for an object with transverse linear diameter $d$ subtending an angle $\theta$ in the field of view at any redshift in any relativistic cosmology.
+Following \citet{Ribeiro2005}, we note that the correct relation is between solid angle and $l^2$ over $D_A^2$, but in the small area of the HUDF we may linearize as previously stated.
+This is also important to allow the tool to run at a reasonable speed on consumer computers.
 In a simple Euclidean space, this is the same as the radial distance, but again we must take into account the expansion (and possible curvature) of the Universe, so we must use a separate equation for $D_A$ in the \AHaH\ tool.
-Details on these definitions and equations are given in Appendix A.
+Details on these definitions and equations are given in \S~\ref{derivations} (Appendix A).